miqueiasmartinsf/miqueiasmartinsf/README.md

 🎓 Graduated in Systems Analysis and Development at FIAP

-🌍 Languages: Portuguese (Native), English, and French
+🌍 Portuguese, English, and French speaker

 👨‍💻 I'm passionate about cybersecurity topics.